jaawwaddev/saas-insights-hub-/README.md

 ---

-## 🏆 Standout Features for Employers

-1. **🎯 Enterprise Architecture** - Service layer, barrel exports, clean separation
-2. **📐 TypeScript Mastery** - Strict mode, advanced types, 100% coverage
-3. **🎨 Professional Design** - Custom design system, dark/light themes
-4. **📚 Comprehensive Docs** - README, CONTRIBUTING, inline comments
-5. **⚡ Performance** - Optimized builds, lazy loading, code splitting
-6. **♿ Accessibility** - WCAG compliant, keyboard navigation, screen reader support
-7. **🔧 Modern Tooling** - Vite, ESLint, TypeScript, latest dependencies
-8. **📊 Real-World Features** - Analytics dashboard with practical business use cases

----

-**Built with modern web technologies and professional software engineering practices** 🚀
+**Built with modern web technologies and professional software engineering practices**

-For questions or collaboration opportunities, please reach out via [GitHub Issues](../../issues).

 ---